openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

   01  aCheckingAccount usage object reference CheckingAccount.
   ....
 ```
-- object references are references to instances of the classes.
+object references are references to instances of the classes.

-- object references in the code above are called `typed object references` because a class-name appears after the OBJECT REFERENCE phrase.
+object references in the code above are called `typed object references` because a class-name appears after the OBJECT REFERENCE phrase.

-    - A `typed object reference` can refer only to an instance of the class named in the OBJECT REFERENCE phrase or to one of its subclasses.
+A `typed object reference` can refer only to an instance of the class named in the OBJECT REFERENCE phrase or to one of its subclasses,

-- universal object reference does not have a class-name after the OBJECT REFERENCE phrase which means that it can refer to instances of any class.
+and universal object reference does not have a class-name after the OBJECT REFERENCE phrase which means that it can refer to instances of any class.
----

-`PROCEDURE` Division (optional)
-- Create instances of classes, manipulate object reference data items, and invoke methods, using `INVOKE`, `IF`, and `SET` statements.
+4. `PROCEDURE` Division Which is optional and is used to create instances of classes, manipulate object reference data items, and invoke methods, using `INVOKE`, `IF`, and `SET` statements.

----

 ### Creating and initializing instances of classes
 Before you can use the instance methods that are defined in a Java or COBOL class, you must first create an instance of the class.

-To create a new instance of class class-name and to obtain a reference object-reference to the created object
+To create a new instance of class class-name and to obtain a reference object-reference to the created object code a
-- code a statement of the following form, where object-reference is defined in the `DATA DIVISION` of the client:
+statement of the following form, where object-reference is defined in the `DATA DIVISION` of the client:
 ```
 INVOKE class-name NEW . . .
 RETURNING object-reference
 ```

----
 ### Invoking methods

 you can invoke methods that are defined in classes by coding the `INVOKE` statement.